-- Brightness: The image brightness can be adjusted in the range 1-10, where a higher value produces a brighter image. - Color level: Select an appropriate level by entering a value in the range 1-10.
-Lower values mean less color saturation. - Saturation: Adjust the image's contrast by raising or lowering the value in this field. - Sharpness: Controls the amount of sharpening applied to the image.
+- Brightness: The image brightness can be adjusted in the range 1-10, where a higher value produces a brighter image. - Contrast: Adjust the image's contrast by raising or lowering the value in this field. - Saturation: Select an appropriate level by entering a value in the range 1-10.
+Lower values mean less color saturation. - Sharpness: Controls the amount of sharpening applied to the image.
 A sharper image might increase image noise especially in low light conditions.
-A lower setting reduces image noise, but the image would be less sharp. - Enable flip image: Check this box to flip the image. - Enable mirror image: Check this box to mirror the image.
+A lower setting reduces image noise, but the image would be less sharp. - Enable flip image: Check this checkbox to flip the image. - Enable mirror image: Check this checkbox to mirror the image. - Enable Noise Reduction: Check this box to activate the noise reduction. - Enable Wide Dynamic Range: Check this box to activate the WDR.
+Enabling WDR (digital Wide Dynamic Range) balances the lighting in a scene, allowing the camera to display greater scene details, from shadows to highlights.